Stephen Sibthorpe

 About imageAbout image

 When it comes to my artwork, I enjoy the directness and simplicity of monochromatic ‘drawing’, whichever the medium, whereby ideas are resolved more quickly.
-I like the strength and quality of line that results from drawing, the speed and fluidity of using pastel and pencil, so that a visually ‘more powerful’ image results.
-To allow my energy to flow into the drawings, the activity of drawing must be intense, and this should not compromise the quality of the result.
+I like the strength and quality of lines that result from drawing and the speed and fluidity of using pastels and pencils so that a visually ‘more powerful’ image results.
+To allow my energy to flow into the drawings, the drawing activity must be intense, and this should not compromise the quality of the result.

-In my paintings I attempt to keep the same strength of line by ‘drawing’ with the paint.
-Working with colour, even a limited palette, forces me to slow down the image making process.
+In my paintings, I attempt to maintain the same strength of line by ‘drawing’ with the paint.
+Working with colour, even a limited palette, forces me to slow down the image-making process.
 This works well for some ideas.
-At other times I consciously work more rapidly on several paintings at a time in order to keep the works ‘alive’, while avoiding over-thinking the emerging images.
+At other times, I consciously work more rapidly on several paintings at a time to keep the works ‘alive’ while avoiding overthinking the emerging images.

 • London, England, United Kingdom